webiny/website/src/blogPosts/weekly-updates-sep-18.md

 ## ⚡️ What's Up from Webiny?

-This week we have lots of community updates, partnership on the first state of the serverless report, and the Webiny blog.
+This week we have lots of community updates, partnership on the state of the serverless report, and the Webiny blog.
 Let's start ⚡️🙌

 ## 🙌 Community Updates

-### 📉 The First State of Serverless Report
+### 📉 The State of Serverless Report

 [Coding Sans](https://codingsans.com/) published a report with the latest serverless trends for this year.
 Partnering with 9 other companies, including [Webiny](https://www.webiny.com/?utm_source=Webiny-blog&utm_medium=webiny-website&utm_campaign=weekly-blog-sep-28&utm_content=weekly-updates&utm_term=W00074) having one thing in common: **Serverless** 🚀